the avoidant logic of love

 breadcrumbing, for example, the act of giving just enough attention to keep someone near, without ever committing, can feel like control disguised as affection. the avoidant may not realise they’re doing it consciously. they might believe they’re protecting the other person by staying half-in, half-out. but psychologically, breadcrumbing activates the same intermittent reinforcement loops that keep people addicted to unpredictability. in neuroscience, this is tied to dopamine reward systems, when affection comes inconsistently, the brain actually becomes more obsessed with seeking it. unpredictability heightens attachment. the avoidant may be withdrawing to manage their overwhelm, but to the person on the receiving end, it feels like emotional starvation followed by crumbs.

-love bombing, too, can emerge from avoidant roots, not in the same way as narcissistic abuse, but as a panic response. sometimes avoidants flood early intimacy with intensity, promises, poetic devotion. not because they’re lying, but rather in that moment, they want to believe they’re safe. but as the intimacy deepens, their nervous system gets flooded. the vulnerability becomes unbearable. so they vanish. not because the connection wasn’t real, but because it became too real.
+love bombing, too, can emerge from avoidant roots, not in the same way as narcissistic abuse, but as a panic response. sometimes avoidants flood early intimacy with poetic devotion. in that moment they want to believe they’re safe. but as the intimacy deepens, they start to feel like they are drowning once again. the vulnerability becomes unbearable. so they vanish. they vanish because it became too real.

-this push-pull dynamic isn’t romantic. it’s destabilising. it erodes trust. and if left unchecked, it creates partners who internalise that love must always be earned, that safety is always temporary, that emotional warmth always comes with a cold front.
+this push-pull dynamic isn’t romantic. it’s destabilising. it erodes trust. and if left unchecked, it creates partners who internalise that love must always be earned, and that emotional warmth always comes with a cold front.

 you don’t have to be a bad person to cause that kind of harm. you just have to be unexamined.